LorenzoMase/Traffic-Prediction-SDN/README.md

 The model is so trained with the traffic and saved.
 Then, the `Validation_RT.py` script is executed, using the saved model to execute predictions over the validation set and the coefficient of determination is calculated.
 The result obtained is a model capable of predicting the length of any given packet with a coefficient of determination (R^2) of 0.73 over the validation set.
+The model is provided as
+`model.pkl` under the models and realTime subdirectory.